collapsed-stacks/firearms/questions/722/left-handed-semi-auto-shotguns-besides-benelli.md

 - tagged: `shotguns`, `semi-automatic`, `left-handed`
 - score: 3

-<p>Besides Benelli are there any left handed, semi-auto shotguns manufactured?
-I have seen some pumps that eject out the bottom but not a semi.</p>
+Besides Benelli are there any left handed, semi-auto shotguns manufactured?
+I have seen some pumps that eject out the bottom but not a semi.

 ## Answer 726